tienhuynh89/yup/README.md

 ```

 ## 3. Kirby's control panel
 Kirby's control panel (aka. the Panel) comes without any pre-installed accounts.
-Open http://yourdomain.com/panel (http://localhost:8000/panel) in the browser to start the installer and create the first account.
+Open http://yourdomain.com/panel (Ex: http://localhost:8000/panel) in the browser to start the installer and create the first account.

 ## 4. Term and Policy pages
 http://localhost:8000/term